kylechampley/LEAPCT-UI-GUI/README.md

 # LEAPCT-UI-GUI
 Beta version 0.3 has been released!
+Warning: until we release version 1.0, there will be bugs in this software.
+Please be patient as we work through these.

 The purpose of this repo is to provide a high level UI and GUI for the [LEAP-CT](https://github.com/LLNL/LEAP/) and [XrayPhysics](https://github.com/kylechampley/XrayPhysics) libraries.